 Pork Carnitas Recipe

-I wasn’t planning to do a post for these pork carnitas, but after hearing how much you all loved the Slow Cooker Carnitas Tater Tot Nachos, I decided I had to!
+I wasn’t planning to do a separate post for these pork carnitas, but after hearing how much you all loved the Slow Cooker Carnitas Tater Tot Nachos, I decided I had to!

 These pulled pork carnitas are seriously the BEST.
 I mean, my mouth waters just thinking about them.
 They’re tender, crispy, salty, sweet…literally all of the best things.